inesmarinho/uminho/README.md

 </div>

 This repository contains my class notes as well as the projects I developed during my degree.
 You can read all my notes [here][gitbook].
+The projects are git submodules, so you want to remember that if you clone the repository.
 I hope you find it useful somehow.

 ## List of Projects